gkjohnson/three-gpu-pathtracer/README.md

 renderSample() : void
 ```

+Render a single sample to the path tracer target.
+If `renderToCanvas` is true then the image is rendered to the canvas.

 ### .reset

 ```js
 reset() : void
 ```

+Restart the rendering.

 ### .dispose

 ```js
 dispose() : void
 ```

+Dispose the path tracer assets.
+Any materials or textures used must be disposed separately.

 ## PhysicalCamera